 Winds were considered at a hybrid-model-level height of 1.4 km, chosen to give an indication of the storm motion and as being typically near the top of, or above, the boundary layer.
-Figure 9 shows variants of a wind rose, with the incremental radius of the segments indicating the percentage frequency of different convective adjustment timescale bands, from all coarse-grained points within four different regions across the British Isles (marked on Fig. 1).
+Figure 9 shows variants of a wind rose, with the incremental radius of the segments indicating the percentage frequency of different convective adjustment timescale bands, from all coarse-grained points within four different regions across the British Isles (marked on Figure 1).
 The percentages written at the boundaries of the panels refer to the frequency with which the wind is from the particular sector.
 Therefore, the difference between the sum of the percentages plotted and that written for a given sector represents the percentage frequency for which the timescale is undefined (i.e. no convective precipitation occurring).
-Other regions across the British Isles were also considered and it was found that the results shown in Fig. 9 are robust and provide a good description of spatial variation across the British Isles.
-These particular regions were chosen as they included a range of surface types: mainly ocean (the North Sea region, Fig. 9a), coastal with elevated cliffs and islands (West Scotland, Fig. 9b), large orographic coastal gradients and in the south (South West England, Fig. 9c), and close to the continent and mainly land (South East England, Fig. 9d).
-All regions show some convective events for every wind direction but are dominated by westerly through to southerly sectors, as in Hand (2005).
-Non-equilibrium convection (convective adjustment timescale exceeding three hours) occurs most frequently when the wind directions are westerlies through to southerlies, indicating that CAPE is most likely to build under these conditions.
+Other regions across the British Isles were also considered and it was found that the results shown in Figure 9 are robust and provide a good description of spatial variation across the British Isles.
+These particular regions were chosen as they included a range of surface types: mainly ocean (the North Sea region, Figure 9(a)), coastal with elevated cliffs and islands (western Scotland, Figure 9(b)), large orographic coastal gradients and in the south (southwest England, Figure 9(c)), and close to the continent and mainly land (southeast England, Figure 9(d)).
+All regions show some convective events for every wind direction but are dominated by westerly to southerly sectors, as in Hand (2005).
+Non-equilibrium convection (convective adjustment timescale exceeding 3 h) occurs most frequently when the wind directions are westerly to southerly, indicating that CAPE is most likely to build under these conditions.
 The four different regions include differing proportions of land and sea.
 The general consistency between the wind roses shown suggests that coastal effects (such as sea breezes) do not have a dominant effect on the convective adjustment timescale.

 Some patterns emerge from comparing the different wind roses.
-The percentage occurrence of winds from the westerly and south westerly sectors decreases when comparing more easterly with more westerly regions (Figs. 9b and d with Figs. 9a and c respectively) and comparing more northerly with more southerly (compare Figs. 9a and b with Figs. 9c and d).
-The frequency for which the convective adjustment timescale is undefined (implying precipitation rates below the threshold at all coarse-grained grid points in that region) is greater in the eastward regions than in the westward regions, associated with the eastwards decline in climatological precipitation.
-The frequency associated with non-equilibrium convection is greatest in the south-west region (Fig. 9c, consistent with Fig. 5d).
-Thus, the frequency that longer convective adjustment timescales are diagnosed decreases in the direction of the prevailing winds.
+The percentage occurrence of winds from the westerly and southwesterly sectors decreases when comparing more easterly with more westerly regions (Figure 9(b, d) with Figure 9(a, c)respectively) and comparing more northerly with more southerly (Figure 9(a, b) with Figure 9(c, d)).
+The frequency for which the convective adjustment timescale is undefined (implying precipitation rates below the threshold at all coarse-grained grid points in that region) is greater in the eastward regions than in the westward regions, associated with the eastward decline in climatological precipitation.
+The frequency associated with non-equilibrium convection is greatest in the southwest region (Figure 9(c), consistent with Figure 5(d)).
+Thus, the frequency that longer convective adjustment timescale are diagnosed decreases in the direction of the prevailing winds.
 This suggests that the convective environment relaxes towards quasi-equilibrium as systems move away from triggering locations in the southwest.